We may earn affiliate commissions for the recommended products. Learn more.

 Updated Surfshark Windows interface

-It's worth noting that the macOS version of Surfshark comes in two forms – the Apple Store version and the website version.
+It's worth noting that the macOS version of Surfshark comes in two forms – the Apple App Store version and the website version.
 Both versions come with all of the tunneling protocols.
 Yet, the Apple Store app doesn’t work with the Surfshark One bundle, meaning you won’t be able to get an antivirus and other additional security features.

 NordVPN desktop app

 Just like with Surfshark, NordVPN’s macOS app also has two versions – the website one and the App Store.
-The website version will have more recent updates, unique features, such as Presets for custom VPN connections for specific apps and sites and as well as the WireGuard and OpenVPN tunneling protocols.
+The website version has more recent updates and unique features, such as Presets for custom VPN connections for specific apps and sites.

 Mobile apps